Serial dilution: In biology and medicine

-In biology and medicine, besides the more conventional uses described above, serial dilution may also be used to reduce the concentration of microscopic organisms or cells in a sample.
-As, for instance, the number and size of bacterial colonies that grow on an agar plate in a given time is concentration-dependent, and since many other diagnostic techniques involve physically counting the number of micro-organisms or cells on specials printed with grids (for comparing concentrations of two organisms or cell types in the sample) or wells of a given volume (for absolute concentrations), dilution can be useful for getting more manageable results.
+In biology and medicine, serial dilution may be used to reduce the concentration of microscopic organisms or cells in a sample.
+As the number and size of bacterial colonies that grow on an agar plate in a given time is concentration-dependent, and since many other diagnostic techniques involve physically counting the number of micro-organisms or cells on specially printed grids (for comparing concentrations of two organisms or cell types in the sample), or wells of a given volume (for absolute concentrations), dilution can be useful for getting more manageable results.
 Serial dilution is also a cheaper and simpler method for preparing cultures from a single cell than optical tweezers and micromanipulators.

 In homeopathy

 Serial dilution is one of the core foundational practices of homeopathy, with "succussion", or shaking, occurring between each dilution.
 In homeopathy, serial dilutions (called potentisation) are often taken so far that by the time the last dilution is completed, no molecules of the original substance are likely to remain.